1992 Pacific typhoon season

-The 1992 Pacific typhoon season had no official bounds; it ran year-round in 1992.
-Despite this, most tropical cyclones tend to form in the northwestern Pacific Ocean between May and November.
+The 1992 Pacific typhoon season was the fifth consecutive above-average season, producing 31 tropical storms, 16 typhoons and five super typhoons.
+It had no official bounds; it ran year-round in 1992.
+Despite this, most tropical cyclones tend to form in the northwestern Pacific Ocean between June and November.
 These dates conventionally delimit the period of each year when most tropical cyclones form in the northwestern Pacific Ocean.

 In the West Pacific basin, tropical depressions have the "W" suffix added to their number.
 Storms reaching tropical storm intensity of 34 kn sustained winds were assigned a name by the Joint Typhoon Warning Center (JTWC).
 Storms with sustained winds exceeding 64 kn are called typhoons, while intense typhoons with sustained winds exceeding 130 kn are designated super typhoons by the JTWC (see tropical cyclone scales).